openaire/guidelines-cris-managers/docs/implementation.rst

 Metadata Format and Prefix
 """"""""""""""""""""""""""

-OpenAIRE Guidelines 1.1 compatible CRIS should use the OAI-PMH metadata prefix ``oai_cerif_openaire`` and XML metadata contents from the `<https://www.openaire.eu/cerif-profile/1.1/>`_ namespace.
+OpenAIRE Guidelines 1.2 compatible CRIS shall use an OAI-PMH metadata prefix starting with ``oai_cerif_openaire`` and XML metadata contents from the `<https://www.openaire.eu/cerif-profile/1.2/>`_ namespace.

 A sample response to a ListMetadataFormats OAI-PMH request is available in `openaire_oaipmh_example_ListMetadataFormats.xml <https://github.com/openaire/guidelines-cris-managers/blob/v1.1/samples/openaire_oaipmh_example_ListMetadataFormats.xml>`_.